 Mental Health Awareness

 The first responsibility of a psychologist in a society is to give awareness about mental health.
-This is a global responsibility too, to use any platform available to aware the general public and policymakers to remove the stigma associated with mental health for centuries.
-Due to this stigma, nations are suffering great losses.
+This is a global responsibility too to use any platform available to aware of the general public and policymakers to remove the stigma associated with mental health for centuries.
+Due to this stigma, nations are suffering high losses.

-Psychologists are responsible socially.
-They the real minds of society.
-They work on root level from primary care to community outreachs.
+Psychologists are responsible for socially and the real minds of society.
+They work on the root level from primary care to community outreaches.

 They are more socially responsible than other professionals due to its multidimensional aspects.
-There are great expectations from psychologists due to their work on mind and behavioral modification individually and socially.
+There are high expectations from psychologists due to their work on mind and behavioral modification individually and socially.

 Willingness to serve Humanity

-This social step is the basic step and motivational factor for people interested in the field of psychology.
-Psychologists are willing to serve humanity.
-This service is urgent, necessary, important and essential for people want to become a psychologist.
+This social step is the necessary step and motivational factor for people interested in the field of psychology.
+Psychologists are willing to serve Humanity.
+This service is urgent, significant, meaningful, and essential for people who want to become a psychologist.

-In light of above-mentioned steps, one can realistically expect that she/he is on the journey of becoming an eminent psychologist.
+In light of the steps as mentioned earlier, one can realistically expect that she/he is on the journey of becoming an eminent psychologist.

 What do you think and say?
 You can comment below.